Hersham: History

 That this could have been constructed at all indicates a fairly large population in the district, a chieftain of some sort, organised labour and a desperate perhaps recurring danger.
 Bronze and Iron Age burials have been found on the slopes of the hill which was clearly a feature of some importance in ancient times.

-The Anglo-Saxons may well have been the first permanent settlers here; they gave the name to the place and no older remains of actual dwellings in areas not mentioned above have been found.
+The Anglo-Saxons may have been the first permanent settlers here; they gave the name to the place and no older remains of actual dwellings in areas not mentioned above have been found.
 In the 12th century it was written Haverichesham suggesting Haeferick's hamlet or river bend settlement.
 By contraction the name become Haverisham, Haversham, Harsham or Hersham before finally settling only on the latter.

 Hersham's first chapel of ease (Holy Trinity church, which was demolished in 1889 having been superseded) was built of yellow brick in Anglo-Norman style in 1839.
 Similarly congregationalists had a Round Chapel which existed from 1844 until 1961, the year in which the single dual carriageway in Hersham was created, and enabling its construction.

 Instead of merely (for vestry and property owning matters such as poor relief, road maintenance, manorial ownership, land tax and tithes) being the southern hamlet of Walton, Hersham became an ecclesiastical parish in 1851.
 The dividing line was what then officially termed the "London and South Western Railway line" and all borders remain almost unchanged by later local government and ecclesiastical parish decisions.
 The present Anglican church of St. Peter was built by Mr. J. L. Pearson, R.A., in 1887 on a site was given by Lieut.
 Col. Terry of Burvale, Hersham.
 It is of brick and stone in 13th-century style, has a nave and aisles, five arcades, chancel, transepts, and a western tower and spire.